lakmali240/adaptive-gmmal-seg/readme.md

 ## 📝 Citation

-If you use this code in your research, please cite:
+If you use this code or find our work helpful, please cite:

 ```bibtex
 @INPROCEEDINGS{11084666,